-The Parole Master Plan was developed over the course of 2017-2021.
+The Parole Town Center Master Plan was developed over the course of 2017-2022.
 Community members set the Plan on course in 2017 and refined their vision when the Master Plan process resumed in 2021.
-The following input opportunities helped inform the development of the Parole Master Plan.
+The following input opportunities helped inform the development of this Master Plan.

-August 2017
+• August 2017